 Any ordinary shares that ultimately vest based on the achievement of the applicable performance criteria will be deemed to be vested on the date on which our Compensation Committee certifies the level of achievement of such performance criteria.
-Except in connection with certain qualifying terminations of employment, as set forth in the applicable award agreements, the awards require continued service through the certification date.
+Except in connection with certain qualifying terminations of employment as set forth in the applicable award agreements, the awards require continued service through the certification date.
 The holders of these awards have voting rights equivalent to the target level of ordinary shares granted to the holder and any dividends declared on such shares will be accumulated and paid within 30 days after and to the extent the target ordinary shares vest.

-The grant date fair value of the portion of the award based on the compounded annual growth rate of our total shareholder return was estimated using a Monte-Carlo model.
-The table below summarizes the key inputs used in the Monte-Carlo simulation (\$\set\$ in thousands):
+The grant date fair value of our awards with market conditions was estimated using a Monte-Carlo model.
+The table below summarizes the key inputs used in the Monte-Carlo simulation (\$ in thousands):